biphenyll/biphenyll/README.md

 ## $\color{#442e4e}{Before \space You\space Interact}$

-<p align="center"> <sub>im asocial and quiet, and i can be a bit unresponsive when afk or idk wtf i will say. i can come off as dry to ppl im not close to (or jst not interested), but im vry friendly, nonetheless. im also immature and a lil dramatic, maybe a bit overdramatic whn i found out my fave thing is bad... im also low empathetic to ppl im not close to. i forget quite easily, idk maybe im a goldfish irl.
+<p align="center"> <sub>im asocial and quiet, and i can be a bit unresponsive when afk or idk wtf i will say. i can come off as dry to ppl im not close to (or jst not interested), but im vry friendly, nonetheless. im also immature and a lil dramatic, maybe a bit overdramatic whn i find out my fave thing is bad... im also low empathetic to ppl im not close to. i forget quite easily, idk maybe im a goldfish irl.
 OH right, im also afk (almost) all the time, so feel free to c+h and/or w2i! doesnt rly matter if it's in my name, i need space in my name yk?

 <p align="center"> <sub>jst like how the othrs explain their humour, mine is also kind of a mix of a darkish and friend's humour. im rly sarcastic all the time and i dont use tonetags unless u ask. i cuss/slur a lot as well, so lmk if u want me to stop.